sartioli/Publisher-BA-Caddy/README.md

 # Publisher-BA-Caddy
 This repo contains instruction on how to deploy Caddy on a Publisher to manage Browser Applications that require URIand Redirections

+# Disclaimer
+This workaround must be considered "as is" and it's not directly supported by Netskope Technical Support.
+The workaround revolves on the use of Caddy as a reverse proxy to perform some basic URL rewriting, Headers insertions and redirections.
+The basic configurations provided should be enough to publish many Web Applications that otherwise can't be publisheed via Browser Access, but some Applications that may require much deeper Rewriting may still not work.

 # Prerequisites
 - A Netskope Publisher deployed
 - The Netskope Publisher has access to the applications in terms of DNS resolutions and/or IP/Port access